kadeoau/posthog.com/contents/marketplace/index.md

 #### [**Kadeo**](../marketplace/kadeo)

 Kadeo help solve wicked problems with awesome people.

 They help their clients break free of vendor lock-in and break down data silos liberating the data within.

-Once the data has been liberated they assist their clients in gaining insights that drive value in their business.
+Then assist their clients in gaining insights from their data that drive value in their business.

 **Services:** Analtics Advisory, Legacy System Integrations, Deployments for regulated environments (FinTech)